arestivo/slides/markdown/javascript-dom.md

 ---

-# Element Class
+# Element Class List

-To modify the class attribute of an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element), we must use the [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)  property that returns a live collection of classes.
+To modify the class attribute of an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element), we should use the [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)  property that returns a live collection of classes.

-This can then be used to manipulate the class list:
+This property can then be used to manipulate the class list:

 * [add(class, ...)](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/add) &ndash; **adds** one or more classes to the class list.
 * [remove(class, ...)](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/remove) &ndash; **removes** one or more classes from the class list.